Use cases

 Registration of new device

-During the registration process the Relying Party will register normal data from the authenticator such as the public key and the AAGUID as well as the extra information associated with the EA certificate, e.g. the serial number.
+When using a FIDO2 authenticator with enterprise attestation the user will register the device just as they would for any FIDO2 credential (there are no additional steps for the end user).
+During the registration process the Relying Party will register standard attestation data from the authenticator such as the public key and the AAGUID as well as the extra information associated with the EA certificate, e.g. the serial number.
 The Relying Party can then use the serial number of the authenticator to track the use of that individual authenticator in their IdP, or make decisions based on the information in the EA certificate.

 Subdomain separation